Guide for the Halakhic Minyan: Limits

 Their "Guide to the 'Halakhic Minyan'" lists sources that give some direct support to the participation of women in various parts of the worship service, and also includes suggestions—specifically described as carrying "no halakhic weight" (no legal status)--such as the procedure that might be followed for passing the Torah scroll through the men's and women's seating sections.
 The guide includes the following disclaimer:

 This guide does not attempt to create a unified practice among different congregations.
 It means only to present to interested readers the conclusions reached by those who have founded and designed the various congregations.
 The guide outlines the practices that we have deemed permissible; each congregation should come to its own conclusions according to its reasoning and circumstances.

 The guide is meant to help minyanim seeking halakhic justification for expansion of women in leadership roles in different areas of the service and in different ways, whether or not complete egalitarianism, equal roles, is part of the minyan's self-described vision or goals: "While many...minyanim aim to extend participation to women as far as Halacha permits, they are by no means egalitarian - hence the phrase 'halachic minyan' in the title of the guide, and not 'egalitarian minyan.'"

 One example of "partnership" which would not be considered "egal" is the suggestion that in minyanim where only men are allowed to "sound" the shofar (ram's horn), women could call out the commands that describe the pattern of sounds called for at that point in the service.

 The authors of the guide go on to say that, "We are engaged in a continuous process of study and clarification.
 Therefore, this guide should not be taken as comprehensive, and no inference should be made from silence.”

 Content

 The Guide's introduction includes the following description of three general categories of prayers as they relate to the leadership role of women:

-From the perspective of the halakhic feasibility of women’s leadership, the prayer service may be divided into three categories: